Articles on: Gaming Consoles

 1. Copy the Firmware

-3) Pair the Pico W with Windows
+3) Pair the Pico W with Your PC (Bluetooth)

 1. Power on the Pico W and hold BOOTSEL for 5 seconds until the LED blinks rapidly — this means Bluetooth pairing mode is active.